opalmedapps/opal-app/env/README.md

-# Setting Up a Local Environment
+# Setting Up an Environment

 A local environment can be set up to facilitate development on a single machine without having to rely on external components.
-See the [set up guide](https://opalmedapps.gitlab.io/) for instructions on how to set everything up.
+See the [set up guide](https://opalmedapps.gitlab.io/docs/) for instructions on how to set everything up.

 To connect the app to your local environment, create the following file in `env/local`: